linode/docs/docs/security/security-patches/disabling-sslv3-for-poodle.md

     routines:SSL3_READ_BYTES:sslv3 alert handshake failure

-If you see this, the service you have tested does not support SSLv3, and is safe from this vulnerability.
+If you see this, the service you have tested does not support SSLv3.
+It is safe from the vulnerability.

 # Disabling SSLv3